United first vs business

 United First Class

-37–39 inches of pitch and plenty of legroom.
-You’ll get extra space, faster boarding, and dedicated cabin service — perfect for short flights like
+United’s First Class seats are recliner-style, offering around 37–39 inches of pitch and plenty of legroom.
+You’ll get extra space, faster boarding, and dedicated cabin service — perfect for short flights like Newark to Chicago or L.A. to Denver.

-not lie flat, and there’s limited privacy.
+However, seats do not lie flat, and there’s limited privacy.

 United Business (Polaris)

-6’6” lie-flat bed, ideal for sleeping comfortably on overnight flights to Europe, Asia, or Australia.
+Polaris cabins feature 1-2-1 layouts with direct aisle access for every passenger.
+Each seat converts into a 6’6” lie-flat bed, ideal for sleeping comfortably on overnight flights to Europe, Asia, or Australia.

-adjustable lighting, privacy dividers, and large entertainment screens, bringing a first-class feel to business travel.
+The cabin design also includes adjustable lighting, privacy dividers, and large entertainment screens, bringing a first-class feel to business travel.

 Dining & Beverage Experience